tiantran87/InteractiveRetirementDashboard/fintechproject1/README.md

 ![Retirement_Portfolio](./4889748_s.jpg)

 # Fintechproject1 - Interactive Retirement Dashboard
-## An Investment Portfolio for people seeking an early retirement
+## An Investment Portfolio tool assisting people planing their retirement

 ## Highlights

-This interactive dashboard simulate an investment portfolio that allows users to have an access to historical data and various risk analysis of 10 stocks & cryptos.
+This interactive dashboard is a planning tool that allows users to have an access to historical data and various risk analysis for a range of stocks & cryptos (10 each type).
 To get a result, users can simply select stocks/cryptos from dropdown and slide menu.
 Friendly interface and so easy to use!

 ## Technologies, API resource and liburaries used
 * Python - pandas, numpy
 * Pyviz - hvplot, plotly, panel
-* Yfinance
+* Yfinance - this is a smally Python library that will fetch LIVE data from Yahoo Finance service and return a neat fataframe for data manipulation.
 * MCForecastTools(modified)